MusaNdebele/Snake/README.md

 #  Snake Game

 A simple browser-based Snake game built with **HTML, CSS, and JavaScript**.
-This project was created to practice **system design, programming fundamentals, and game logic** as part of my software engineering journey.
+This project was created to practice **system design, programming fundamentals, and game logic** as the beginning of my software engineering journey.

 ---